Schniz/pointguard/README.md

 A simple background job server (database) on top of PostgreSQL, that can be used in _any_ language and _any_ environment.

+> (this is obviously experimental, but it's for another project I'm working on so...)

 ## Features

 🪶 **Lightweight**: Pointguard is a single binary with no dependencies, written in Rust.
 The Docker image is so small it feels illegal to add it to your stack.